shape-interviews/.github/profile/README.md

 ### 🧘‍♀ Before the interview

-- Send an e-mail to our Talent Acquisition Manager (TAM), indicating an estimated time frame for completing the assignment.
+- Send an e-mail to our Talent Acquisition Manager, indicating an estimated time frame for completing the assignment.
 - Complete the assignment and push your solution to this repository you were invited to.
 - Prepare a list of any questions you may have about Shape for the follow-up interview, particularly regarding the technical team and its processes.
-- Our TAM will schedule the interview based on your estimated completion time for the take-home assignment.
+- Our Talent Acquisition Manager will schedule the interview based on your estimated completion time for the take-home assignment.
 - We will review your solution and use it as a basis for questions and discussion topics for the interview.

 ### 🪑 During the interview